-Ménière’s disease is a condition that causes vertigo, tinnitus, and progressive deafness.
-There is no cure, but some treatments can ease the symptoms.
+Ménière’s disease is a rare condition that affects the inner ear.
+It causes vertigo, tinnitus, and progressive hearing loss.
+There is no cure, but lifestyle tips and medical treatments can help ease the symptoms.

 In this article, we explain the symptoms, causes, and triggers of Ménière’s disease, as well as natural and conventional treatments.
 We also recommend dietary changes that can help a person reduce the symptoms.

 Although there is no cure, treatment can help manage some symptoms.

 Either way, stress and anxiety management can help reduce the intensity of symptoms.
 People may find that yoga, meditation, tai chi, or mindfulness helps them relax.